zerratar/PapyrusDotNet/README.md

 Even if it builds, and are able to generate some sort of Papyrus Assembly Code, the papyrus code wont compile as it does not have these types, methods, functions defined.__

-__So Generics does NOT work, dynamics does not work, linq does not work, extensions does not work, not even the System.Object ValueType does not work.__
+__Dynamics does not work, linq does not work, extensions does not work, not even the System.Object ValueType does not work.__

 However: